eR-Biostat/Courses/Under graduate courses/Basic concept of statistical inference using R -I/README.md

 # The >eR-Biostat initiative
-## Basic concept in statistical inference using R (I)
+## Basic concept in statistical inference using R (I): single comparison

-This course presents the basic concepts of  hypothesis testing (for single comparison and multiple comparisons).
+This course presents the basic concepts of  hypothesis testing for single comparison.
 This is an **online** course which was developed by Marc Lavielle within his initiative **statistics in action with R** (http://sia.webpopix.org/).
 R code for all examples illustrated in the course is available online.
 Slides will be avilable in September 2017.

 The course structure:

 ## Single comparison
 * Introduction
 * Student’s t-test